 You can speed up the delivery of rewards by using mobile incentive technology, allowing participants to engage with the program at any time, wherever they are, from their smartphones.
 Additionally, using claims verification features allows you to instantly verify invoices, receipts, and other sales claims documentation submitted directly to the incentive program.
 This technology erases the time between action and reward, giving you the incentive pay competitive advantage of immediacy.

-Develop a segmented reward payout structure.
+Develop a segmented incentive payout structure.

 Segmenting your incentive program audience into smaller groups with similar performance levels can improve the cost-effectiveness of your rewards.
 Using channel management software, you can group channel partners by region, company, department, or revenue-generation, then run separate sales promotions simultaneously.
 These promotions can feature different products, different qualifying rules, and different reward payout structures.
 You can invest more in your top-performing channel partners, for example, by offering them larger rewards.